-17. Check out some family theater at the Smith Center of Performing Arts.
+17. Check out some family theater at the Smith Center for the Performing Arts.

 18. Got a train lover in the family?
 Make sure to check out Nevada Southern Railway where you can ride an actual train that was used to bring supplies to the Hoover Dam.

-19. Take in the natural beauty at Mount Charleston.
+19. Take in the natural beauty of Mount Charleston.

 20. In the cooler months, plan a picnic at Red Rock Canyon and take in some of the most beautiful views you have ever seen.

 Who knew there was so much nature to see in the Las Vegas area?
 Photo courtesy of Springs Preserve

 21. Discover Vegas' natural beauty at the Springs Preserve.
 Hiking trails and the Botanical Gardens are just the beginning.

 22. Indulge your sweet tooth at Ethel M Chocolates Factory and walk off that sugar next door at the Cactus Garden.